 Privacy and The Trade Desk Platform

-The Trade Desk offers what is known in the industry as a Demand Side Platform (DSP).
-In simple terms this means we provide technology that helps advertisers and their advertising agencies manage digital advertising campaigns across many channels, such as websites, apps, audio, smart tvs, and other video.
-The ads our clients buy help pay for the content you enjoy.
+The Trade Desk offers what is known in the industry as a Demand Side Platform (“DSP” or “Platform”).
+We provide technology that helps advertisers and their advertising agencies manage digital advertising campaigns across many channels, such as websites, apps, audio, smart TVs, and other video.
+The advertising campaigns run by our clients help pay for the content you enjoy.

 We, and our clients, collect and use data both to help ensure that the ads you see are relevant and to measure and report on their effectiveness.

-Our AdBrain product, which is part of our Platform, uses data to produce a mapping of devices that might be related to each other, meaning that they might be used by the same person or by people in the same household.
-This helps advertisers better target and measure their campaigns, as well as to try to limit the number of times the same person or household sees an ad.
+Our AdBrain product, which is part of our Platform, uses data to produce a mapping of devices that might be related to each other, meaning that they might be used by the same person or by people within the same household.
+This helps advertisers better target and measure their campaigns, as well as limiting the number of times the same person or household sees an ad.

 Data that is in our Platform is pseudonymous, which means that it does not directly identify people.
-So, our Platform doesn’t have names, email addresses, phone numbers, or the like, and we prohibit clients and partners from putting that kind of data into our Platform.
+Our Platform doesn’t contain names, email addresses, phone numbers, or the like, and we prohibit our clients and partners from providing that kind of data into our Platform.
 Our clients and partners may, outside of our Platform, have access to other information about you, including information that directly identifies you.
 Such information is governed by the clients’ own legal requirements, privacy policies, contracts, or other terms that they have in place.

-By the term “Platform”, we mean The Trade Desk’s own advertising technology platform and systems.
-Our references to our Platform do not include the technology or systems of clients or partners that use, or integrate with us.
+Our references to our Platform in this policy only refer to the Trade Desk’s own advertising technology platform and systems and do not include the technology or systems of clients or partners that use or integrate with us.
 They are bound by our policies when they use our Platform.

-The Trade Desk also implements and adheres to the policies of the IAB EU Transparency & Consent Framework as part of our compliance with EU data protection law.
+The Trade Desk also implements and adheres to the specifications and policies of the IAB EU Transparency & Consent Framework as part of our compliance with EU data protection law.
+The Trade Desk’s identification number within the Framework is 21.
 See http://advertisingconsent.eu for more information.

 If you want to go directly to our Opt Out, please visit http://www.adsrvr.org.